zawzaww/zawzaww.github.io/pages/twrp-recovery-bullhead.md

 - Then, Reboot to Recovery
 - Done

-*Note: twrp.img is your twrp .img filename.*
+*Note: "twrp.img" is your twrp .img filename.*

 # How to Convert to F2FS on TWRP